-▲ This feature requires browser support for PDF files preview, and a plugin may be needed.
-If no support is found, the preview window won't open, but instead it will be given the possibility to save the file.
-Consult your browser's manual for further details.
+If no support is found, the preview window won't open, but instead it will be given the possibility to save the file on the local disk.

 A window like the one in figure 8.10 will appear, allowing to browse through the pages of the fax.
 Details about the current document, and the possibility to save it to the local computer are available using the buttons at the bottom of the window.
 It is also possible to directly print it using a local printer with some browser-dependent controls usually available as a menu on the top the document or icons in the bottom-right corner.